alanwhite1203/alanwhite1203.github.io/EqBinary.md

 Binary options can be valued using the Black-Scholes models.
 The PV is calculated as the product of fixed payment times call price (c) or put price (p) where:

 Cash-or-nothing:

 Asset-or-nothing:

-where
-d_1=(ln⁡(s/x)+(r+σ^2/2)t)/(σ√t)

-       and
-s is the current spot price
-r is the risk free interest rate t is the expiry date in years σ is the implied volatility
-Φ is the standard normal cumulative distribution function

 The risk sensitivities, especially Gamma, is very unstable under the Black-Scholes.
 Therefore, the better solution is to represent a binary option as a tight option spread.